laravel/browser-kit-testing/UPGRADE.md

 PHP 7.2 is now the minimum supported version of the language and you should upgrade to continue using Browser Kit Testing.

+### Minimum PHPUnit version

+PHPUnit 8.5 is now the minimum supported version of the language and you should upgrade to continue using Browser Kit Testing.

 ### Keep Cookies Between Redirects

 PR: https://github.com/laravel/browser-kit-testing/pull/107